forestgrape/people_interactions/jurisprudence/universal_rights_and_rules.md

 ### Terminology
+This section defines key terms and how they are used on this page.

+> The sources primarily followed are the Oxford dictionary, wikipedia and the references listed on this page such as the [ABC of International Law](#abc-of-international-law-by-fdfa).

+> Some terms are used slightly differently in literature.

 ##### Def State
 State and country are used synonymously.
 Historically, sometimes the term 'Nation' is/has been used to denote a country.
 The term international law derives from this.